dgtaheno/artillery-Genius-Genius_Pro-X1-Marlinfw/README.md

   M500
   M501

-Second you need to update TFT firmware:
+Second you need to update TFT firmware(Skip this step if already updated):

   1. Download [TFT Firmware](https://github.com/dgtaheno/artillery-Genius/blob/main/SD%20TFT%20update.zip) for Artillery Genius
   2. Copy the contents of [TFT Firmware](https://github.com/dgtaheno/artillery-Genius/blob/main/SD%20TFT%20update.zip) for Artillery Genius folder in the root of the SD Card